Journal of Muslim Mental Health

 This peer-reviewed academic journal is the first of its kind.
 Serving as a foundational element for the foundation, the journal established itself through the collaboration with Taylor & Francis Group (Routledge).The advisory board consists of individuals from throughout the world bringing their expertise from diverse fields of study.

-Farha Abbasi, MD is a Clinical Assistant Professor at Michigan State University Department of Psychiatry, where she completed her psychiatry residency as well.
+Farha Abbasi, MD (Managing Editor) is a Clinical Assistant Professor at Michigan State University Department of Psychiatry, where she completed her psychiatry residency as well.
 She has been an American Psychiatry Minority Fellow and has taught and mentored medical students, residents, and graduate students on how to conduct cross-cultural psychiatric assessments and counseling.

-Mary Firdawsi, B.A. is the Administrative Lead at the Michigan State University Muslim Studies Program and the Department of Psychiatry's Muslim Mentatl Health office.
+Mary Firdawsi, B.A.
+(Assistant Editor) is the Administrative Lead at the Michigan State University Muslim Studies Program and the Department of Psychiatry's Muslim Mentatl Health office.
 She coordinates the editorial board, including the peer review process, for the Journal of Muslim Mental Health.

 Ulrick Vieux Jr., M.S., D.O. is an Adjunct Assistant Professor at Touro College of Osteopathic Medicine Deparment of Psychiatry, Psychiatry Residency Training Director and Director of Consultation & Liaison at Orange Regional Medical Center.
 He is board certified in Child and Adolescent Psychiatry.
 He has extensive teaching experience and has been actively engaged in community outreach and educationi programs.